TeoKa/teoka.github.io/README.md

 - Background in **Robotics & Automation (PhD) 🤖**, with strong analytical and problem-solving skills.
 - **More About [Education](https://teoka.github.io/career/education.html)**.
 - Experienced in working with **🌍international teams** (Jakarta, Paris) and **Agile methodologies 🔄**.
-- 🏆 Passionate about **Innovation**, with a track record in competitions 🏅.
+- 🏆 Passionate about **Innovation**, with track record in competitions 🏅.
 - **More About [Work](https://teoka.github.io/career/work.html)**.
 - 🔬 Structured, data-driven, and strategic, but also adaptable and open to creativity 🎨.